p08tapas/Breast-cancer-detection/README.md

 ## Model weights

-Weights are included in the repo so that cloning and running the app yields the same results without retraining.
-Ensure `PrototypeA/best_model.weights.h5`, `PrototypeB/best_model.weights.h5`, `PrototypeC/best_model.weights.h5`, and `PrototypeC/best_model_config.json` are committed.
+Weights are not included in the repo (excluded by `.gitignore`).
+One must train the models first before running the inference app.
+After training, `PrototypeA/best_model.weights.h5`, `PrototypeB/best_model.weights.h5`, `PrototypeC/best_model.weights.h5`, and `PrototypeC/best_model_config.json` will be created locally.

 ## Training